code-with-amitk/Code-examples/Languages/Programming_Languages/C/Compile/README.md

 <a name=lerr></a>
 ### 4.2 Linker Errors
 - These errors which occurs at linking stage.
-This means Compiler compiles the program successfully, which linker(Finding actual definition in CS) finds error.
+At compilation, it simply assumes that that symbol was defined somewhere, but it doesn't yet care where.
+- The linking phase is responsible for finding the symbols and correctly linking them.

 <a name=lerr1></a>
-#### a. linker input file unused because linking not done
+#### 4.2.1 linker input file unused because linking not done
 ```c
 $ g++ -Wall -c -I. -I(include-path) -O2 -std=c++11 -fpic -o test.o archive.a main.o
 g++: warning: archive.a: linker input file unused because linking not done